jamesarosen/presentations/javascript_equipment/README.md

  * Shell commands aren't quite a first-class citizen in Rake, but they're quite close.
 Rake provides `sh`, `touch`, `cp`, `rm`, `rm_rf`, and much more.

+### Rake Extra Credit

+For bonus points, use the "marker file" technique for your unit tests.
+The setup is more involved since the marker file's dependencies include not only the test, but the class under test and all of its dependencies.
+This is a situation where Rake can prove its worth over Make.

 ## Copyright

 All material herein is Copyright Zendesk 2008-2012, with the following